 Parrotfish Bay is one of Sri Lanka's most escapist boutique beach villas.
 Sold by the room, too, to put it in the range of many seeking a place of rare serenity.
 Just south of Mirissa, this gleamingly light, modern villa looks out onto one of the most beautiful bays on Sri Lanka's south coast, an utterly idyllic spot that can encourage the Wow factor in even Sri Lanka's most sated traveller.
 The villa is well-appointed, stylish yet unfussy, as if quietly privileged to enjoy one of the most romantic outlooks on Sri Lanka's coast.

-There are three rooms on the first floor and three slightly cheaper rooms on the ground floor.
-Each floor has its own dining and living spaces.
-All rooms have light grey floor tiles, a/c and ceiling fan, modern bathrooms with shower, king-size bed, DVD player and satellite TV, hairdryer and toiletries, safe.
+There are three rooms on the first floor and three on the ground floor, split into four suites and two deluxe rooms.
+The rooms share two living areas and one common dining veranda.
+All rooms have light grey floor tiles, a/c and ceiling fan, modern bathroom with shower, king-size bed, DVD player and satellite TV, hairdryer and toiletries, and a safe.

-Coral Room (22 sqm): A simpler and smaller ground floor room, with splashes of coral pink.
+Coral Room (22 sqm): A simpler and smaller ground floor room with no view or openable window, decorated with splashes of coral pink.
+A cosy, budget-friendly option which can be converted to a twin.

 Common spaces are light and airy with white-tiled floor, sofas, soft chairs and tables.
 A large infinity pool has a view over a neatly-trimmed lawn to the cove beyond.
 Wifi throughout.
 There is a natural rock pool in front of the villa which offers safe swimming, and where wading birds search for food, and the deserted sandy cove on the southern side of the villa is a joy.
 Food, led by Sri Lankan and seafood dishes, has been warmly praised.
 BYO alcohol.